Satisfactory Academic Progress

 • Wasn’t ready for the semester or for college.

-• Passing a few courses by paying on own.
+• Passing a few courses by paying on your own.

 • Issues with professor.